 Terrain in the Netherlands

 The terrain in Netherlands is flat, with hardly any hill or mountain within sight.
+I mostly saw coastal lowland and reclaimed land (polders).
 Perhaps that is why the area is so windy.
 The wind conditions make Netherlands a good location for windmills.
 The fluttering flag in the video shown below will give you a feel about the wind conditions during my visit.

-At the base of each windmill, we could see a workshop.
+At the base of each windmill, we observed a workshop.
 Here the wind power is used to grind dyes, colours, oils, mustard, pepper and other products.

 Location of Zaanse Schans